Vecna42/public_rpg/White Wolf/Vampire the Requiem/Mechanics/Lynx 2.0.md

 **Exceptional Success:** The spoof lasts for a number of nights equal to the Lynx's Blood Potency, and may be dismissed at any time.

-**Prerequisite:** Majesty 2, Obfuscate 2 (This devotions also costs 4xp instead of the normal 2xp for Web Devotions)
+-**Prerequisite:** Majesty 2, Obfuscate 2 (This devotions also costs 4xp instead of the normal 2xp for Web Devotions)

-### The Meta-Web
-In addition to the above devotions, the Lynx makes the following alterations or additions to their disciplines:
-+ _Auspex 1_ Add the following questions:
-	+ Who is the best-connected person in this room?  _A glittering spider-web of networks, centred on one person_.
-	+ Who doesn't belong here?  _A lacuna in the sea of connections_.
-+ _Auspex 2_: Add the following questions:
-	+ Who is this person in Thrall to?  _An image of their Regnant(s), holding chains_.
-	+ Who does this person hold in Thrall?  _Chains wrapped around the throat of the Thrall_.
-	+ Which network is this person closest to? _The smell of sweat and semen at the swinger's club.
-The sound of soft choral music.
-The crackling of a ham radio_.
-+ _Auspex 3_: Add the following questions:
-	+

 ***